canjs/canjs/guides/getting-started-tutorial/routing.md

 });
 ```

-Open up `app` and edit the Application State object
+Open up `app.js` and edit the AppState object
 as follows:

 ```